phaserjs/phaser/README.md

 * Added missing plugins member in Phaser.Game class (thanks @Bilge #1568)
 * Lots of JSDocs fixes (thanks @vulvulune @micahjohnston @Marchys @JesseAldridge)
 * TilemapLayer.getTiles now returns a copy of the Tiles found by the method, rather than references to the original Tile objects, so you're free to modify them without corrupting the source (thanks @Leekao #1585)
-* Sprite.events.onDragStart has 2 new parameters `x` and `y` which is the position of the Sprite before the drag was started.
+* Sprite.events.onDragStart has 2 new parameters `x` and `y` which is the position of the Sprite *before* the drag was started.
 The full list of parameters is: `(sprite, pointer, x, y)`.
 This allows you to retain the position of the Sprite prior to dragging should `dragFromCenter` have been enabled (thanks @vulvulune #1583)
 * Body.reset now resets the Body.speed value to zero.
-* Device.touch checks if `window.navigator.maxTouchPoints` is `>= 1` rather than > 1, which now allows touch events to work properly in Chrome mobile emulation.
+* Device.touch checks if `window.navigator.maxTouchPoints` is `>= 1` rather than `> 1`, which allows touch events to work properly in Chrome mobile emulation.
 * Loader.XDomainRequest wasn't used for atlas json loading.
 It has now been moved to the `xhrLoad` method to ensure it's used for all request if required (thanks @draconisNoctis #1601)
 * Loader.reset has a new optional 2nd parameter `clearEvents` which if set to `true` (the default is false) will reset all event listeners bound to the Loader.
 * If `Body.customSeparateX` or `customSeparateY` is `true` then the Body will no longer be automatically separated from a **Tilemap** collision or exchange any velocity.
 The amount of pixels that the Body has intersected the tile is available in `Body.overlapX` and `overlapY`, so you can use these values to perform your own separation in your collision callback (#992)